All Episodes

 It's Nelson in Pittsburgh.

-Nelson, you're young Latino, correct?
+Nelson, you're a young Latino, correct?

 Yes.

-And y what Nelson called about yesterday was that the Republican Party needs to make a move here to capture Latino voters early.
+And what Nelson called about yesterday was that the Republican Party needs to make a move here to capture Latino voters early.

-Uh, and and you were really on to something, and I just ran out of time, and I wanted to continue the conversation with you.
+I think you said you're 30, and you were really on to something, and I just ran out of time, and I wanted to continue the conversation with you.

 Yeah, absolutely.